 Everybody sees the wind blow

 If you see me next week, you’ll see the wind blowing.
 It’s okay.
 I’ll find my balance again.
 Maybe it’s a good run-through for saying good-bye to the kids.
 Anyway now I can finally go visit my parents back in Maryland.
-They are 87 years old.
+They are 87 and 88 years old.
 Dog lovers themselves, they were understanding and supportive about me staying by Boomer’s side to the very end.
 So was my wife.

 In the song “Love Has No Pride,” Bonnie Raitt sings: